Courses may include

 CONC 1004 - Care Setting Management

 This course prepares the CCA to perform care setting management tasks across a variety of care settings.
-Learners will develop skills to ensure the safety and security of the person as well as be prepared to organize and complete care setting management tasks according to the scope of employment.
+Students will develop skills to ensure the safety and security of the person as well as be prepared to organize and complete care setting management tasks according to the scope of employment.
 They will also learn how to set priorities and develop time management skills.

 CONC 1005 - Nutrition and Meal Preparation